jcbritobr/opencv-java/README.md

 3 - Clone this project, and in the root folder, add java opencv-450.jar library to libs folder(if not exists, just create one).

-**The same process is valid for linux but instead of *.dll, the shared libraries will have *.so extensions. **Unfortunatelly, opencv 4.51 is not available on maven repositories.
+**The same process is valid for linux** but instead of *.dll, the shared libraries will have *.so extensions. **Unfortunately, opencv 4.51 is not available on maven repositories**.
 It cant be downloaded by gradle.

 ### List of examples